Imported from: Google Blogger site

 New York Ontario & Western Ry |

-- a man and a small dog in a field to the right
+- a man, dog, field, and fencing to the right

-- five snow-covered peaks and two lower mountains in the distance
+- five distant snow-covered peaks and two lower mountains

-To my eye, the passenger cars, trees, rocks, man, and dog are the same as in Vignette 1.
-However, I do NOT feel the mountains were engraved to the level and quality of detail typical of James Smillie.
+To my eye, the new cars, trees, rocks, man, dog, fence and field are the same general quality as in Vignette 1.
+However, I personal don't believe the engraved details of the distant mountains were depicted nor engraved to the level and quality typical of James Smillie.

 Vignette 2 measures 5.13 inches wide (130 mm).
 If the vignette had appeared anywhere else, it would have needed to have been used on large documents like stocks and bonds or the backs of bank notes.
-The only occurrence known to me is found on a Peruvian railroad bond dated January 2, 1872.
-Figure 7 shows the 500 soles bond of La Compañia National del Ferrocarril Mineral de Pasco (The Pasco National Mineral Railroad Company) engraved and printed by NBNCo.
+The only occurrence known to me is on the 500 soles bond of La Compañia National del Ferrocarril Mineral de Pasco (The Pasco National Mineral Railroad Company) engraved and printed by NBNCo.
+(Figure 7.)

 |